Mukul1127/pyzule/README.md

 - use custom entitlements for the app
 - merge a plist into the app's existing Info.plist
 - inject into @executable_path instead of @rpath
-- use ellekit (open source) only instead of CydiaSubstrate

 ## usage
 you can get usage info with `pyzule -h`.